Say Goodbye to the Donut Hole

 Closing the Medicare Part D Donut Hole in 2019

 Since the Affordable Care Act was passed in 2010, the donut hole has been slowly closing.
 By 2020, beneficiaries are expected to only pay 25% of their brand name drug costs while in the donut hole.

 Now, enrollees won’t have to wait until 2020.
 Instead, the gap is closing beginning of 2019.
 Beneficiaries no longer have to choose between expensive medications that work vs medications that cost less, but aren’t as beneficial.

 How the Donut Hole Coverage Gap Works

-This includes any premiums, deductibles and coinsurance costs.
-After $5,000 is paid out of pocket, the beneficiary reaches a threshold referred to as catastrophic coverage.
-While in the catastrophic coverage phase, prescription drugs are covered at 95% for the remainder of the year.
+After $5,000 is paid out of pocket, the beneficiary reaches a what is referred to as catastrophic coverage phase.
+While in the catastrophic coverage phase, Medicare beneficiaries pay 5% of the cost of their prescription drugs for the remainder of the year.

 Cost for Generic and Brand Name Medications while in the Donut Hole

 To clarify, the “donut hole” still exists, but pharmaceutical companies will now be required to pick up more of the tab.
 Thus, resulting in lower out of pocket expenses and closing the gap faster.
 The Bipartisan Budget Act of 2018 requires pharmaceutical companies to offer the same discounts to Medicare beneficiaries as they offer insurance providers and pharmacies.